Background pattern

 • the acidity of your blood and urine

-• the amount of electrolytes in your body (particularly sodium, in patients with high levels of vasopressin, or those taking other medications that increase the effect of vasopressin).
+• the amount of electrolytes in your body (particularly sodium, in patients with high levels of vasopressin, or those taking other medicines that increase the effect of vasopressin).

 Any unused solution should be discarded.
-You should not receive Sodium Chloride 0.9% Viaflo from a bag that has been used partially.
+You should not receive Viaflo Sodium Chloride 0.9% from a partially used bag.

 • Nausea (discomfort).